Weobley: 19th century

 The manufacture of gloves at Weobley received a boost at the start of the 19th century during the Napoleonic Wars, because imports of fine French gloves were stopped.
 At this time, the town was still famous for beer (“malt liquor”, so it was not hopped).
 Quarries of building stone and roadstone were in the vicinity”.
 There was a direct turnpike road to Hereford, the present Hereford Road.
 At this time, the ancient fair on 3 May had been replaced by one on Maundy Thursday for “horned cattle” (i.e. not calves) and horses, and also on the Thursday three weeks later for the same and “coarse linen cloth”.

 In 1807 the castellated mansion of Garnstone Castle was built by John Nash.

 The parliamentary borough was disfranchised by the Reform Act 1832.
 Since there was no town council, administratively the place became a village.
 Despite this it was chosen as the headquarters of the local poor law union, and a workhouse was opened at Whitehill on the road to Kington in 1837.
 A Roman Catholic church was opened in 1834, and a Primitive Methodist congregation gathered in 1839 and built a chapel in 1844 (the present structure opened in 1861).
 To supplement the old Grammar School, the National Society for Promoting Religious Education opened a National School in 1834.

-Broad Street, painted by William Pitt 1867 showing Market Hall.
+Broad Street, painted by William Pitt in 1867, showing Market Hall.

 However, the town continued to morph into a village in the 1840s.
 John Thynne had become the fourth Marquess of Bath in 1837 aged only six, and his trustees of his estate decided to dispose of the “vote houses” by auction in 1844 and 1846.
 They also ordered the disposal of the Market Hall in 1848, which was the death-knell for the ancient market.
 The actual demolition of the Hall was in the 1860s.
 The old grammar school gave up, sold off its building and merged with the National School to create a co-educational school in new premises in Broad Street, later to move to an extant building in Portland Street in 1873.
 The population of the parish in 1841 was 907.